kubeflow/website/content/docs/pipelines/sdk/enable-gpu-and-tpu.md

 +++
 title = "Enable GPU and TPU"
-description = "Enable GPU and TPU for Kubeflow Pipelines on Google Kubernetes Engine." weight = 5
+description = "Enable GPU and TPU for Kubeflow Pipelines on Google Kubernetes Engine" weight = 5
 +++